rosszurowski/micro-airtable-api/README.md

 ### Setup Notes

 You can find your _Base ID_ in the [Airtable API docs](https://airtable.com/api) and _API key_ in [your Airtable account settings](https://airtable.com/account).

 Read below for [all configurable options](#configuration).

 ## Configuration

 `micro-airtable-api` supports a few different options through environment variables for easy deployment.

-* **`AIRTABLE_BASE_ID` (required)** The _Base ID_ of the Airtable you want to connect to.
+- **`AIRTABLE_BASE_ID` (required)** The _Base ID_ of the Airtable you want to connect to.
 You can find this in your [Airtable API docs](https://airtable.com/api).
-* **`AIRTABLE_API_KEY` (required)** Your personal account API key.
+- **`AIRTABLE_API_KEY` (required)** Your personal account API key.
 You can find this in [your account settings](https://airtable.com/account).
-* `READ_ONLY` A shortcut flag to restrict the API to only `GET` requests.
+- `READ_ONLY` A shortcut flag to restrict the API to only `GET` requests.
 Users of the API will be able to list all records and individual records, but not create, update, or delete.
-* `ALLOWED_METHODS` A comma-separated list of allowed HTTP methods for this API.
+- `ALLOWED_METHODS` A comma-separated list of allowed HTTP methods for this API.
 Use this to restrict how users can interact with your API.
 For example, allow creating new records but not deleting by passing in a string without the delete method: `ALLOWED_METHODS=GET,POST,PATCH`.
 The `READ_ONLY` flag is simply a shortcut to `ALLOWED_METHODS=GET`.
 Note, the `OPTIONS` method is always allowed for [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) purposes.
-* `PORT` Sets the port for the local server.
+- `PORT` Sets the port for the local server.
 Defaults to `3000`.

 ## Contributing

 Issues and PRs are welcome!
-If you'd like to contribute code, check out our [guide on how to contribute](https://github.com/rosszurowski/micro-airtable-api/blob/master/CONTRIBUTING.md)
+If you'd like to contribute code, check out our [guide on how to contribute](https://github.com/rosszurowski/micro-airtable-api/blob/master/CONTRIBUTING.md).

-## Updating

-The `master` branch of this repository is what you will be deploying.
-To update to a new version with potential bugfixes, all you have to do is run the `now` command again and change the URL you call in your app!

 ## License